 - Harmful chemicals and greenhouse gasses emitted from waste in landfills harm the environment.
 Recycling helps to reduce the pollution caused by waste.

 - When products are made from raw materials, large amounts of energy are used.
 Recycling lowers energy consumption and helps preserve natural resources.

 - Our landfill sites are filling up fast, and in some years, we’ll have no space for waste.
 Recycling can help control the waste produced.

-- Manufacturing new products mean using natural resources in large numbers.
+- Manufacturing new products means using natural resources in large numbers.
 Recycling reduces the need for raw materials and also reduces the energy consumed.
 Thus, recycling preserves natural resources for future generations.